Very large set axioms over constructive set theories: Large Large set axioms

 Now let us define critical sets and Reinhardt sets in terms of elementary embeddings:

-\begin{definition}[$\mathsf{T_{j, M}}$] Let $K$ be a critical point of an elementary embedding $j \colon V\to M$.
+\begin{definition}[$T_{j, M}$] Let $K$ be a critical point of an elementary embedding $j \colon V\to M$.
 We call $K$ a \emph{critical set} if $K$ is also inaccessible.
 If $M=V$ and $K$ is transitive and inaccessible, then we call $K$ a \emph{Reinhardt set}. \end{definition}

-We introduce one final definition which is intermediate between $\mathsf{BTEE}$ and Reinhardt sets; the \emph{Wholeness Axiom}.
-This was first formulated by Corazza \cite{Corazza2000} and later stratified by Hamkins \cite{Hamkins2001WA} in order to investigate what theory was necessary to produce the Kunen Inconsistency under $\mathsf{ZFC}$.
-In the classical context $\mathsf{WA}_n$ is $\mathsf{BTEE}$ plus $\Sigma_n$-Separation\textsubscript{$j$} but{, for our constructive purposes,} we shall instead use the Fleischmann-L\'evy hierarchy.
+We introduce one final definition which is intermediate between $\BTEE$ and Reinhardt sets; the \emph{Wholeness Axiom}.
+This was first formulated by Corazza \cite{Corazza2000} and later stratified by Hamkins \cite{Hamkins2001WA} in order to investigate what theory was necessary to produce the Kunen Inconsistency under $\ZFC$.